flancian/garden/agora pkg chapter.md

 This section details goals and values as they relate to the definition of an Agora on a high level.

 The Agora is a project for the betterment of the internet, potentially leading to the betterment of the world.
+To join an Agora, you only need to say you want to join it.

 The Agora as a project is positioned at the intersection of the fields of [[commoning]], [[patterning]] and [[knowledge management]].